Code-Institute-Submissions/bens6477-the-fitness-lab_JanResub/README.md

 * [Django](https://www.djangoproject.com/) - Full stack framework with convenient shortcuts for effective website backend.
 Allauth and Coverage extensions were also used for users authentication and testing code coverage respectively.
     * [django-allauth](https://django-allauth.readthedocs.io/en/latest/index.html) - used to handle the site users' accounts, including sign up, login and logout features.
     * [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) - used for additional formatting and functionality of the site forms
-    * [django-countries](https://pypi.org/project/django-countries/) - used to btaining a list of countries for customers to select at the checkout form
+    * [django-countries](https://pypi.org/project/django-countries/) - used to display a list of countries for customers to select at the checkout form
     * [django-storages](https://django-storages.readthedocs.io/en/latest/) - used to connect to Amazon S3 for storing the site's static and media files
 * [Stripe](https://stripe.com/) - API used to confirm and handle customer payments
 * [ElephantSQL](https://www.elephantsql.com/) - Database integrated with Heroku